FloridaPlayers/Documents/Constitution.md

 ## Article IV — University Regulations

-In order to be registered, student organizations must comply with the University of Florida’s Non- Discrimination, Sexual Harassment, and Hazing Policies.
+In order to be registered, student organizations must comply with the University of Florida’s Non-Discrimination, Sexual Harassment, and Hazing Policies.
 Constitutions must include the verbatim sections below.
 A student organization whose primary purpose is religious will not be denied registration as a Registered Student Organization on the ground that it limits membership or leadership positions to students who share the religious beliefs of the organization.
 The University has determined that this accommodation of religious belief does not violate its Non-Discrimination policy.

 ### Section 1 — Non-Discrimination